There is an increased operational risk when...

 After a final review by the state aviation authority, the licence is issued with or without additional requirements.
 If the operation is not eligible for authorisation, you will receive a corresponding notification.

 If the number of flights for a particular scenario increases, e.g. a flight beyond visual range at a particular location, the authority can draw up a standard scenario and the time-consuming risk assessment (SORA) becomes obsolete.
-This reduces the workload, but does not replace the application.
+This reduces the effort involved, but does not replace the application.

 More options with the new EU drone regulation